RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.integrations/aqueduct.integrations.sql_integration.md

   in a chain and return the result of the final query.
   name:
   Name of the query.
+  output:
+  Name to assign the output artifact.
+If not set, the default naming scheme will be used.
   description:
   Description of the query.
   lazy: